The Car Connection Scion xB Overview

 The xB is a five-door hatchback that's been part of Toyota's lineup since late 2003 when it was introduced as a 2004 model.

-That first small, slab-sided 2004 Scion xB subcompact “box” was really the car that launched Scion, Toyota’s youth brand for the U.S. market only.
-The new brand targeted Generation Y buyers (born between1980 and 1994) as a way to address the gradual aging of Toyota’s core buyers.
-To the company’s surprise, the xB outsold the more conventional Scion xA five-door hatchback by almost two to one, and it quickly became the vehicle buyers envisioned when hearing “Scion.”
+When the xB launched in the U.S. a decade ago, it was the first in a new genre of vehicles.
+The small, slab-sided 2004 Scion xB subcompact “box” was really the car that launched Scion, Toyota’s youth brand for the U.S. market.
+The new brand targeted Generation Y buyers (those born between 1980 and 1994) as a way to address the gradual aging of Toyota’s core demographic.
+To the company’s surprise, the xB outsold the more conventional Scion xA five-door hatchback by almost two to one, and it quickly became the vehicle buyers envisioned when hearing the name “Scion.”

-The first generation xB sold from 2004 to 2006 was based on the Toyota bB, a Japanese-market model using Toyota Echo/Yaris mechanicals that the company did not expect to export to the States.
+That first-generation xB, sold from 2004 to 2006, was based on the Toyota bB, a Japanese-market model using Toyota Echo/Yaris mechanicals that the company did not expect to export to the States.
 It came in only one body style, with a plethora of options.
-But its quirky looks quickly garnered attention for Scion, and buyers loved its combination of interior space and small on-road footprint.
-The 108-horsepower, 1.5-liter four-cylinder engine (offered with a five-speed manual or four-speed automatic transmission) was hardly a road rocket, but that wasn’t what the xB was all about.
-Instead, buyers could customize the xB using not only an extensive array of factory options, but an even longer list of dealer-installed accessories that meant no two xB models were ever quite identical.
+But its quirky looks quickly garnered attention for Scion, and buyers loved its combination of generous interior space and a small on-road footprint.
+The 108-horsepower, 1.5-liter four-cylinder engine (offered with a five-speed manual or four-speed automatic transmission) hardly made it a road rocket, but that wasn’t what the xB was all about.
+Instead, the xB was highly customizable using not only an extensive array of factory options, but an even longer list of dealer-installed accessories that meant no two xB models were ever quite identical.